Château Couhins: Tasting & Drinking

 Thinking back to all my experiences with Pessac-Léognan, the châteaux with which I was first acquainted were Château Olivier and Château Carbonnieux.
 For many years afterwards, as I also got to know the likes of Château Smith-Haut-Lafitte and Château Pape-Clément, both Château Couhins and Château Couhins-Lurton remained mysteriously elusive.
 Scouring the lists of restaurants and wine merchants alike, I never encountered a bottle.
 On reflection, having researched the history of the domaine, this is perhaps only to be expected.
 Following the decline in the second half of the 20th century the vineyard contracted to just 2 hectares, half that of Bordeaux micro-estates such as Château Lafleur or Château L’Église-Clinet, and the proprietor at the time had little interest in working what was there.

-The estate seems to enjoy a greater reputation for white than red, and certainly when I have tasted one against the other I have always been more drawn to the white.
-To be fair, though, some recent vintages in Bordeaux have favoured white over red, and I have tasted far more of the white than the red, and so there is some confounding bias here.
-Of recent vintages I think the 2010 Blanc showed best, although the 2006 Blanc was also of good quality.
+Looking first at the white wines, of recent vintages I think the 2010 showed best, although the 2006 was also of good quality, although the more I taste the more I realise the style here is rather varietal, without some of the panache seen in other whites wines of this region.
 Both are, of course, good vintages for the white wines of Pessac-Léognan.
 It is naturally a very fresh style of wine, being mostly Sauvignon Blanc with a small quantity of Sauvignon Gris blended in.
 The Semillon currently goes into the second wine, but I expect as the vines mature this fruit will find its way into the grand vin.
-I look forward to seeing what effect that has on style and quality.
-(29/4/15)
+Other vintages of note include 2007, 2014, 2015, 2016 and 2021.

 Please log in to continue reading: